pexip/pexkit-sdk/docs/cordova_initial_setup.md

 At the time of writing, we're using cordova version 7.0.1 for these demos.

 We'll be pulling in `pexrtc.js` directly from our deployment here.
 You might want to consider bundling PexRTC with your app.
 You should also have read the discussion around DNS in the [basic concepts](basic_concepts) section.
+It's also useful to read up on [PexRTC](https://docs.pexip.com/api_client/api_pexrtc.htm) to see what it can do for you.

 ## Building for Android